hmk55555/QiskitAI/README.md

 ## Algorithms
 We use 2 different circuits
-* [QNN-MNIST.ipynb](./QNN-MNIST.ipynb) - Implements a simple Quantum Neural Network (QNN) with a simple Ansatz using RealAmplitudes with three reps, which contains the model parameters that need to be trained.
+* [QNN-MNIST.ipynb](./QNN-MNIST.ipynb) - Implements a Quantum Neural Network (QNN) with a simple Ansatz using RealAmplitudes with three reps, which contains the model parameters that need to be trained.
 * [QCNN-MNIST.ipynb](./QCNN-MNIST.ipynb) - Implements Convolutional and Pooling layers to create a Quantum Convolutional Neural Network (QCNN)

 ## Output